14: Distance-Based Redundancy Analysis

 8. Interpret the constrained axes ecologically.

 I test the niche difference mechanism as the primary species compositional assembly process operating along South African shores.
-I suggest that the thermal gradient along the coast provides a suite of abiotic (thermal) conditions from which species can select based on their physiological tolerances, and hence this will structure \(\beta\)-diversity.
-For this mechanism to function one would assume that all species have equal access to all sections along this stretch of coast, thus following ‘Beijerinck’s Law’ that everything is everywhere but the environment selects (Sauer 1991).
+The thermal gradient along the coast provides a suite of abiotic (thermal) conditions from which species select according to their physiological tolerances, so structuring \(\beta\)-diversity.
+The mechanism assumes that all species have equal access to every section along this stretch of coast, following ‘Beijerinck’s Law’ that everything is everywhere but the environment selects (Sauer 1991).

 I do a db-RDA involving all the thermal variables in \(E1\) (the ‘global analysis’ resulting in the full model, cap_full).
 The function to use is called capscale() but dbrda() achieves something similar.
 The analysis shown for \(Y1\):